Indiana doctor’s lawyer tells AG to halt false statements

-After the news of the 10-year-old’s abortion broke, Rokita told Fox News that he would investigate whether Bernard violated child abuse notification or abortion reporting laws.
-He also said his office would look into whether anything Bernard said to the Indianapolis Star about the girl’s case violated federal medical privacy laws.
-Rokita offered no specific allegations of wrongdoing.
+Rokita told Fox that he would investigate whether Bernard violated child abuse notification or abortion reporting laws.
+He also said his office would look into whether anything Bernard said to the Indianapolis Star about the case violated federal medical privacy laws.
+He offered no specific allegations of wrongdoing.

-Records obtained by The Associated Press and local news outlets show that Bernard submitted her report about the girl’s abortion on July 2, which is within Indiana’s required three-day reporting period for an abortion performed on a girl younger than 16.
+Records obtained by The Associated Press and other local media show Bernard submitted the report July 2, which is within the state’s required three-day reporting period for an abortion performed on a girl younger than 16.

 “We are especially concerned that, given the controversial political context of the statements, such inflammatory accusations have the potential to incite harassment or violence from the public which could prevent Dr. Bernard, an Indiana licensed physician, from providing care to her patents safely,” the letter states.

 A 27-year-old man has been charged in the girl’s rape, confirming the case that was scrutinized by Republican politicians and some media outlets.
 Those reactions grew in intensity after Democratic President Joe Biden expressed sympathy for the girl when signing an executive order protecting some abortion access last week.

 “Like any correspondence, it will be reviewed if and when it arrives.
 Regardless, no false or misleading statements have been made,” Kelly Stevenson, a spokesperson in Rokita’s office, said via email.

 Bernard tweeted Friday that she hopes “to be able to share my story soon.”

 “It has been a difficult week, but my colleagues and I will continue to provide healthcare ethically, lovingly, and bravely each and every day,” she wrote.